zolon-manoo/spec-kit/templates/commands/specify.md

    - Check all three sources (remote branches, local branches, specs directories) to find the highest number
    - Only match branches/directories with the exact short-name pattern
    - If no existing branches/directories found with this short-name, start with number 1
+   - You must only ever run this script once per feature
+   - The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for
    - The JSON output will contain BRANCH_NAME and SPEC_FILE paths
-   - You must only ever run this script once per feature
    - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot")

 3. Load `templates/spec-template.md` to understand required sections.